 Both brahmi and hibiscus have been proven to be excellent hair tonics, which put a check on hair greying and help keep the natural hair colour, especially for Indian hair tones.

 Oily hair can be a real problem when it comes to styling and/or managing.
-Oily hair are also prone to dandruff and hair fall but a herbal formulation with these three herbs is perfect for getting rid of excess oil, while maintaining your natural oils.
+Oily hair is also prone to dandruff and hair fall but a herbal formulation with these three herbs is perfect for getting rid of excess oil, while maintaining your natural oils.
 Shikakai, especially, is good for oily hair problems and dandruff.
-Here is an easy recipe to prepare a hair mask for oily hair by adding some simple ingredients to amla, reeth, shikakai formulation.
+Here is an easy recipe to prepare a hair mask for oily hair by adding some simple ingredients to amla, reetha, shikakai formulation.

 What you’ll need: